Viktor An: Injury in early 2008

 On January 16, 2008, the Korea Skating Union (KSU) reported that Ahn had injured his knee after colliding with a fence during national team training at the Korea Training Center in Taeneung.
 The skate blade got stuck on the ice then the Ahn fell and bumped his knee on the fence.
 The fence, placed to absorb the shock, froze hard like a rock, causing serious injury rather than absorbing the impact.
 After being sent to the hospital, the injury was diagnosed as a fractured knee.

 Due to the injury, KSU announced that Ahn would not be competing in the ISU Samsung World Cup Series #5 and #6 in Quebec City and Salt Lake City, respectively.
 It was also reported that he would not be competing in the 2008 World Championships in Gangneung or the 2008 World Team Championships in Harbin, China.
 As a result of the unexpected injury, it was clear that Ahn would be unable to defend his sixth World title, leaving his countrymen Lee Ho-suk, Song Kyung-taek, and Lee Seung-hoon to make up the ground.
 After undergoing three surgeries, his rehabilitation period was predicted to be around 2–3 months.

 After eight months off the ice, a South Korean news article reported on September 5, 2008, that Ahn was back training, undergoing approximately two hours of physical reinforcement and skating along with around five hours of rehabilitation accompanied by muscular power training.
 The article also reported that Ahn was eyeing the 2010 Winter Olympics in Vancouver, Canada.

 However, his recovery from the injury was much slower than initially expected, and he had to undergo four surgeries in 15 months.

 In 2009, Ahn finished seventh overall at the Korean national team trials, which was not enough for him to qualify for the Olympic team.
 Not having fully recovered from his injury, he again was unable to qualify for the national team in the following season.
-In turn, Ahn served as a commentator for SBS Sports on the season's World Cup series and World Championships.